SampleEnvironment/SECoP/protocol/issues/059 set_mode and mode instead of some commands.rst

 |401 |UNKNOWN           |    |    |
 +----+------------------+----+----+

+use cases:

+    * ``wait`` means: we have to wait before we can continue with the value being stable at target.
+    * ``meas`` means: the value is stable, but not necessarily at target.

 310 PREPARING is used for the case, when data is always stored, as in neutron event mode.
 It indicates, that the value is still valid during preparing phase.
 If during the preparing phase the value is unstable or invalid, a simple 300 BUSY